antmicro/topwrap/docs/source/developers_guide/internal_representation.md

 ## Frontend & Backend

-The `Frontend` based classes converts external formats, such as SystemVerilog, VHDL or KPM into the IR.
+The `Frontend` based classes converts external formats, such as SystemVerilog, VHDL, KPM or IP-XACT into the IR.
-Complementarily, the `Backend` based classes convert our IR into external formats.
+Complementarily, the `Backend` based classes convert our IR into external formats, such as SystemVerilog, YAML, KPM or IP-XACT.

 The reason for separating the logic like this is to be able to easily add support for multiple fronteds and backends formats and make them interchangeable.